Clinical or Medical Negligence Explained

 Harm

-A plaintiff also needs to establish that some form of harm occurred as a result of the breach of duty of care.
+A plaintiff also needs to establish that some form of harm occurred as a result of the breach of duty of care in a clinical negligence case.
 The harm has to be caused by the breach of duty.
 This is known as causation.
 The general rule is that a plaintiff must establish that their injury would not have happened ‘but for’ the negligence of the medical practitioner.
 The harm may be physical or mental injury.
 It may be a degree of additional pain and suffering over and above what would have been suffered in any event (for example, where recovery takes longer than it otherwise would have done because of the negligence of the medical practitioners involved).

 Timescale